projjm/Valheim-Player-Trading/README.md

 You must have **BepinEx** installed before attempting to install this mod.
 Move the **.dll file** into your **Valheim\BepInEx\plugins** folder.

+In order to configure the trade UI window placement, press **F11** (default key) and drag the windows/buttons to their desired location.

 # Feedback